ami-iit/paper_elobaid_2024_stable-centroidal-mpc/README.md

 ## Citing this work

+Feel free to open issues on this repo for specific questions.
 If you find this work useful, consider citing it

 ```
 @article{elobaid2024online,